trennlinie

 Fletch: "The impression he likes to give is that no-one knows him."

-Now Martin took over the role of the songwriter and they tried to produce songs with more substance and more difficult chords.
+Now Martin was writing the songs, and they tried to produce songs with more substance and more difficult chords.

 Fletch: "Martin writes music around his words, whereas Vince used to write the tunes first and then fit the lyrics to them.
 Words were never Vince's strong point.
 As a matter of fact, we were sometimes quite, er, embarrassed by his stuff!
 We didn't understand a lot of his songs.
 He'd never tell us what they were about!"